 This product includes Geometry & Mesh file and a comprehensive Training Movie.

 There are some free products to check the service quality.

 To order your ANSYS Fluent project (CFD simulation and training) contact our experts via [email protected], online support, or WhatsApp.

 Injector Project Description

-The present problem is going to simulate an injector.
+The present problem is going to simulate an injector by ANSYS Fluent software.
 The Multi-Phase model, which consists of air and water flows is used.
 Water flows through three curved ducts into a reservoir that only has airflow inside its space.
 The curved structure of the ducts and the cone-shaped state on the air-filled tank distributes the water flow vortices into the injector, thereby discharging the water out of the surroundings of the cylindrical chamber (near the chamber wall) of the injector.

 There are several assumptions used for the present simulation:

 The solver is Pressure-Based, the simulation is Steady, and the effect of Earth’s gravity on the model equals 9.81 m.s-2.

 The 3-D geometry of the present model is designed by Design Modeler software.
 There are three ducts with a square cross-section for water flow, a conical-shaped area, and a cylindrical chamber.
 The meshing of the present model is performed by ANSYS Meshing software.
 The mesh type was unstructured and the element number was 102752.

 Summaries of the problem definition and problem-solving steps are summarized in the table: